 Our current relationship with the VIEs, including Guangzhou NetEase, Hangzhou Leihuo, Youdao Computer and Hangzhou Yuedu, and their ultimate shareholders is based on a number of contracts, and these affiliated companies are considered the VIEs for accounting purposes.
 The terms of these agreements are often statements of general intent and do not detail the rights and obligations of the parties.
 Some of these contracts provide that the parties will enter into further agreements on the details of the services to be provided.
 Others contain price and payment terms that are subject to monthly adjustment.
 These provisions may be subject to differing interpretations, particularly on the details of the services to be provided and on price and payment terms.
-It may be difficult for us to obtain remedies or damages for our business, the realization of any of these risks may disrupt our operations or cause degradation in the quality and service provided on, or a temporary or permanent shutdown of, the NetEase websites or other online and mobile platforms.
+It may be difficult for us to obtain remedies or damages from these VIEs or their ultimate shareholders for breaching our agreements.
+Because we rely significantly on these companies for our business, the realization of any of these risks may disrupt our operations or cause degradation in the quality and service provided on, or a temporary or permanent shutdown of, the NetEase websites or other online and mobile platforms.